skjdghsdjgsdj/babypod-software/README.md

 The main differences between running online vs. offline are:
 - When offline, actions that would result in a `POST` instead get serialized to JSON.
 When flipping the offline option back to online, all the serialized requests get replayed back to the server in the order they were logged.
 - Most obviously, when offline the Wi-Fi connection is skipped when powering up.
 Of course, that means startup is faster too.
 - When offline, actions that would result in a `GET` usually have locally stored equivalents, For example, when online, the last feeding time is retrieved from the server and shown on the main menu.
-When offline, the last feeding time is pulled from a local state file.
+When offline, it's pulled from a local state file.
 - Timers won't be synced back to the server.
 However, timed events (feedings, etc.) will have the start and end times captured via the RTC so times and durations will be correct once synced back to the server.
 That means if you have some automation set up to detect active timers, that automation won't see any timers running locally on an offline BabyPod.

 On the main menu, the bottom-right navigation shows a check if online and unchecked box if offline.
 That doesn't necessarily mean a positively confirmed connection to the server, just that the offline option is enabled or disabled.